brendan-ch/personal-website/content/work/clockwise.md

 ![Keyboard shortcuts banner](/static/work/clockwise/keyboard-shortcuts.png)

 The web app was developed using React Native Web, starting from the same codebase as the mobile app.
-Additionally, the web app supports keyboard shortcuts for every possible action.
+Additionally, the web app supports keyboard shortcuts for every possible action, and displays background images retrieved from Unsplash.